1 Star2 Stars3 Stars4 Stars5 Stars (86 votes, average: 3.67 out of 5)

 Smoky bracket (Bjerkandera adusta), pictured, has a greyish pore surface.

-Ochre bracket (Trametes ochracea) has less colour on its cap and different brown colours are the dominant, mostly found on birch, but rather common on beech and poplar too, however it is a much less common mushroom.
+Ochre bracket (Trametes ochracea) has less colour on its cap and different brown colours are the dominant, mostly found on Birch, but rather common on Beech and Poplar too, however it is a much less common mushroom.

 Hairy curtain crust (Stereum hirsutum) has no visible pores at all, its underneath is smooth and yellow, while false turkey tail (Stereum ostrea) has smooth, reddish brown to reddish buff underneath, and its cap is less hairy (tomentose) than hairy curtain crust’s.